 Diversification and controlled costs are investing fundamentals that all investors—SRI or not—deserve.
 They’re principles that live at the heart of fiduciary advice.
 The only reason other SRI solutions settle for higher costs and less diversification is because the industry isn’t challenged to offer something better.
 We at Betterment believe we can create a future that does not ask SRI investors to choose.

 We are committed to achieving more socially responsible investing through our research over time and are tracking the availability of better vehicles for these purposes.
 Since originally launching the legacySRI portfolio in 2017 (and now the Broad Impact portfolio) with ESG exposure to only U.S. large cap stocks, we’ve been able to expand the exposure to now cover also developed market stocks, emerging market stocks, and US high quality bonds.
 We’ve also been able to launch the Climate and Social Impact portfolios which add exposure to focused ESG issues by allocating to assets such as green bonds or gender-diverse U.S. Stocks.
 As always, we will continue to monitor additional ways to improve our portfolios.

 In the future, we will improve our SRI portfolio even further, iterating and adding new SRI funds that satisfy our cost and diversification requirements as they become available.

 Get started with our approach to SRI today, and join us as we work to expand our SRI approach together.

-If you already have a Betterment account, you can enable the SRI portfolio when adding a new goal or updating your existing goal’s portfolio strategy via the Advice tab of your Betterment account.
+If you already have a Betterment account, you can enable a SRI portfolio when adding a new goal or by updating your existing goal’s portfolio strategy via the “Portfolio Analysis” tab of your Betterment account.

-Once on your Portfolio tab, you will see an “edit” option under the Portfolio Strategy section.
-Once you select “edit” you will be sent to the Portfolio Strategy flow where you can opt into the SRI portfolio.
+Once on your “Portfolio Analysis” tab, you will see an “edit” option under the “Portfolio Strategy” section.
+Once you select “edit” you will be sent to the “Portfolio Strategy” flow where you can opt into a SRI portfolio.